rodrigo-moliveira/PyGNSSFix/theory notes/ppp corrections/phase center/phase_centers.md

     ζ_PCV,r,j is the PCV correction (directly taken from ANTEX).

 This approach ensures that all observations are referenced correctly to the antenna phase center, allowing for consistent and accurate PPP processing.

+# Satellite APC Errors
+The PCO of a satellite is defined as the distance between its CoM and the mean APC, expressed in the satellite body-fixed frame.
+The IGS definition for this frame is that the coordinate system’s origin is at the satellite’s CoM, the z-axis is parallel to the antenna boresight, the y-axis is aligned with the rotation axis of the solar panels, and the x-axis completes the right-handed system